 When you found the house-sit that fits you, it’s time to apply.
 Don’t apply for house-sits you don’t feel comfortable with.
-For example, if you don’t like dogs, don’t go petsit a dog just for a fantastic house with swimming pool.
+For example, if you don’t like dogs, don’t go petsit a dog just for a fantastic house with a swimming pool.
 Make sure you know what to expect, just like your own profile, the house-sit needs to look trustworthy.
 Are there pictures of the house and pets?
 Are there reviews of previous house-sitters?
 Read the instructions carefully.
 Do you need to be home all the time?
 Do you need to give the pets medicine?
-You will be responsible for the house and pets, so take time to understand what the house owner is looking for.
+You will be responsible for the house and pets, so take the time to understand what the house owner is looking for.
 The better the match, the greater the experience will be.

 When you see a house-sit you want, apply immediately!
 You need to be quick, especially house-sits in popular locations or with great perks are gone before you know it.
 Often it’s first come first served.
 Apply as soon as you see the house-sit you want.
 Time to write that crucial message.
 Remember: the first impression counts.
 Just like your profile, make the message personal.
 Tell something about yourself, why should you get this house-sit?
 Let the homeowner feel you are the best house-sitter for them.
-Tell them how you fulfil their expectations.
-That you are responsible, clean, don’t smoke etc (if this applies to you, of course).
+Tell them how you fulfill their expectations.
+That you are responsible, clean, don’t smoke, etc (if this applies to you, of course).
 Don’t use the same message every time.
 You can make a template and use it but make it personal for every house-sit because every house-sit is different!

 In addition, we always offer to hop on a Skype call if the homeowner wants to get to know us a bit better.
 It only happened twice someone wanted to talk with us on Skype, but it also always makes a good impression!